pySRURGS/cyGOURGS/README.md

 ## How to Cite

-If you use this software in your research, then please cite our papers.
+If you use this software in your research, then please cite us.

+Towfighi, S., (2020). pyGOURGS - global optimization of n-ary tree representable problems using uniform random global search.
+Journal of Open Source Software, 5(47), 2074, https://doi.org/10.21105/joss.02074

 ## Community